Creative Commons License 2023 Volume 10 Issue 1

 4.49

-The leaves of Aloe arborescens Milli are xiphoid in shape, 15-45 cm long, 2-5.5 cm wide at the base, 0.7-1.5 cm thick; concave on the upper side, convex on the lower side, glabrous, thick, fleshy, covered with a waxy coating, with a serrated edge.
+The leaves of A. arborescens are xiphoid in shape, 15-45 cm long, 2-5.5 cm wide at the base, 0.7-1.5 cm thick; concave on the upper side, convex on the lower side, glabrous, thick, fleshy, covered with a waxy coating, with a serrated edge.
 The leaves have a faint peculiar smell and a very bitter taste.
 It is allowed to lose at least 92% of weight during drying, and at least 2% of the dry residue in the juice taken from fresh leaves before canning [17, 18].

 MATERIALS AND METHODS

-Taking into account the research methodology of the Institute's research project number 20.80009.5107.20: "Managementul potențialului genetic ai a producțiilor animalelor de rasă reproduce ai exploit în condițiile pedoclimaterice ale Republicii Moldova", we, after consulting with specialists of Stavropol State Medical University, Rostov State Medical University, Saratov State University of Genetics, Biotechnology, and Engineering, Stavropol State Agrarian University and North Caucasus Federal University, conducted experiments to determine the effect of a complex of drugs containing Aloe arborescens Milli plant extract on the quality of the seed and the production of testosterone in the preparation of rams for the transition period.
+Taking into account the research methodology of the Institute's research project number 20.80009.5107.20: "Managementul potențialului genetic ai a producțiilor animalelor de rasă reproduce ai exploit în condițiile pedoclimaterice ale Republicii Moldova", we, after consulting with specialists of Stavropol State Medical University, Rostov State Medical University, Saratov State University of Genetics, Biotechnology, and Engineering, Stavropol State Agrarian University and North Caucasus Federal University, conducted experiments to determine the effect of a complex of drugs containing A. arborescens plant extract on the quality of the seed and the production of testosterone in the preparation of rams for the transition period.

 2 groups were formed to conduct the experiments: experimental and control.
 Each group consisted of 12 male individuals (rams), aged from 18 to 36 months, healthy, with average weight indicators.